-How care navigators helped Pauline.
-Pauline is 91 and wanted help to stay and home and remain independent.
-They helped to set up skype to keep in contact with friends and family.
+How care navigators helped Pauline, a 91-year-old lady who wanted help to stay at home and remain independent.
+They helped her to set up Skype so she could keep in contact with friends and family.

 How care navigators helped Natalie, a single mother with a learning disability and no friends or family living nearby.

 How care navigators helped Richard who has a long-term health condition and is a carer for his wife.
 They helped him with his caring role and to set up a direct payment.

 How to contact adult social care services